flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/platform-deep-dive/docs_upload_proc.png)

+## Prerequisites

+1. **Access Permissions**: Ensure that you have the necessary permissions to use documents plugin.
+The user account used for these operations should have the required access rights.

+2. **Kafka Configuration**: Verify that the Kafka messaging system is properly configured and accessible.
+The documents plugin relies on Kafka for communication between nodes.

+    - **Kafka Topics**: Familiarize yourself with the Kafka topics used for these operations (later in this section)

 To upload a document using this process, follow the steps outlined below.

 ## Uploading and Reviewing a Document - Step by Step